Welcome! Check out today's deaths, recent deaths, or our deaths stats.

 Occupations

-activist, bandleader, composer, conductor, musician, saxophonist, singer, singer-songwriter
+activist, bandleader, composer, conductor, saxophonist, singer, singer-songwriter

 Wikipedia